 Now you can buy marinated tofu at some health food stores.
 It’s sometimes a little more expensive, but it’s nice to have the marinade so infused into the tofu.
 I also find the texture of marinated tofu to be much better.
-Sometimes I’ll slice marinaded tofu and serve it on a salad or on tacos, etc.
+Sometimes I’ll slice marinated tofu and serve it on a salad or on tacos, etc.